ATAC Lifetime Honoree Award

-The award, of a non-monetary nature, will be presented jointly by ATAC and Transwest Air every other year.
+The award, of a non-monetary nature, will be presented by ATAC every other year.

 ATAC member company management or personnel may make nominations.
 Nominees need to be either actively involved in commercial aviation or retired from a career in aviation.
 Nominations will be held for five years for resubmission, subject to the nominator's approval.

 Candidates have to be sponsored by an ATAC member.
-A Selection Committee made up of representatives of the ATAC Board of Directors and from Transwest Air will select each year's winner among all eligible applicants.
+A Selection Committee made up of representatives of the ATAC Board of Directors will select each year's winner among all eligible applicants.

 Applications must be submitted no later than September 30, 2021.
 The winner, proposed by the Selection Committee, will be approved at the October meeting of the ATAC Board of Directors.
 The award will be presented during ATAC's Canadian Aviation Conference and Tradeshow in Montreal.